javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 The next `inventory.add` after `fetch` `(*)` fails with an "inactive transaction" error, because the transaction is already committed and closed at that time.

-The workaround is same as when working with native IndexedDB: either make a new transaction or just split things apart.
+The workaround is the same as when working with native IndexedDB: either make a new transaction or just split things apart.
 1. Prepare the data and fetch all that's needed first.
 2. Then save in the database.